-Family and Community Services www.facs.nsw.gov.au (under the 'parents, carers and families' tab)
+Community Services www.community.nsw.gov.au (under the 'parents, cares and families' tab)

-The Family and Community Services website has a lot of information about out-of-home care and what services and supports are available.
+The Community Services website has a lot of information about out-of-home care and what services and supports are available.
 Contact details for other organisations involved in out-of-home care are also provided on this site.